jackcvr/s3/README.md

 Added extra functionality:
  - **PutBytes**, **ReadBytes** functions: for more convenient storage of bytes
  - **Put**, **Read** functions: for storage of structs (serialized in JSON/MsgPack/etc...)
- - **BucketManager**: for encapsulating functionality around specific bucket
+ - **BucketClient**: for encapsulating functionality around specific bucket

 ## Usage